Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

 4. Vagas Bar, Matosinhos

 Already mentioned for its food, Vagas Bar, with the great views from its terrace over the beach is a very pleasant place to stop for a drink.
-A coffee here costs 1.70 euros and a beer is the same amount.
+A coffee here cost us 1.70 euros and a beer was the same amount.
 On a sunny day, this is a highly recommended location.
 Beware of the wind though.
-We were once here when a strong gust caught a large umbrella, pulled it from its base and dropped it.
+We were once here when a strong gust caught a large umbrella, pulled it from its base, and dropped it.
 Fortunately, nobody was hurt, but it gave the management a fright.